Retail Loss Prevention: Using Threat Intelligence Technology to Safeguard Stores

 Multichannel, two-way emergency communication solutions enable employees to instantly and discreetly report theft incidents as they are happening—without having to get involved in a potentially dangerous confrontation.
 With the ability to notify security, loss prevention teams, and even law enforcement about incidents in real time, retail associates can stay safe while actively preventing loss.

 Additionally, by giving store managers and employees the ability to send and receive important messages across multiple channels—including email, phone, text, and mobile app—your retail employees always have a lifeline to help.
-Some emergency communication solution providers even offer a 24/7 employee emergency hotline.
-This dedicated phone number provides employees a way to seek help and quickly report emergencies and business-critical events, any time of day.

 The Changing Face of Retail Loss Prevention